What we Do

 What to plant in your garden:

 Birds have developed over millions of years by adapting to their environments and the foods that sustained them.
-The best we can do for birds is to ensure that they have the foods that they find in the wild, which means, planting flowers, shrubs and trees that provide seeds and berries.
-We also need to avoid using pesticides and herbicides.
+The best we can do for birds is to ensure that they have the foods that they find in the wild, which means, planting native flowers, shrubs and trees that provide seeds and berries and avoiding the use of pesticides and herbicides.

 Suet: